 - Refreshing salmon pate

-- Salmon, pesto and asparagus bake
+- Salmon, pesto, and asparagus bake

-- Salmon, rice and broccoli delicious mess
+- Salmon and broccoli mess

 - chopping board